 The material in this document is general background information about the Bank's activities current at the date of the document.
-It is information given in summary form and does not intend to be complete for analytical purposes.
+It is information given in summary form and is not intended to be complete for analytical purposes.

 No reliance